meysamzamani/EmployeeAPI/README.md

 The application uses Kafka to publish events related to employee creation, update, and deletion.
 Kafka configuration and integration are handled in the KafkaConfiguration class and the Kafka-related components in the infrastructure.kafka package.

 Kafka topics are created automatically when events are published for the first time.

+# Unit Tests and Integration Test

+The project includes unit tests for the core business logic, service layer, and domain entities.
+The unit tests are implemented using JUnit 5 and Mockito to isolate components and mock external dependencies.
+Integration tests are provided to ensure that the application's components work correctly together and interact with external dependencies, such as the database and Kafka.
+Integration tests are implemented using JUnit 5 and Testcontainers to set up a temporary Kafka container for testing.
+To run the tests, use the following command:

+    mvn test

+# Author
+Meysam Zamani